Darionas/intro-component-with-signup-form-collab/README.md

   - Any `input` field is empty.
 The message for this error should say *"[Field Name] cannot be empty"*
   - The email address is not formatted correctly (i.e. a correct email address should have this structure: `name@host.tld`).
 The message for this error should say *"Looks like this is not an email"*

-## Plan workflow for callobarators
+## Plan workflow for collaborators

 - [x] Creation of repo (is done).
 - [x] Create HTML layout (is done).